Data Channels

 // open a data channel

-peer.open({ label: 'chat' });Peerix allows you to open multiple data channels with different labels that should be unique, and you can also specify options for each channel, such as the ordered or unordered delivery of messages and other channel-specific settings.
+await peer.open({ label: "chat" });Peerix allows you to open multiple data channels with unique labels.
+You can also specify options for each channel, such as ordered or unordered message delivery and other channel-specific settings.

 Closing Data Channels